dalehassinger/loveit/themes/LoveIt/vcrocs/content/about/index.en.md

 * **Special Thanks** to my VMware Explore 2024 Hackathon Team: Don Horrox, Amos Clerizier, Brian Haskell, and Adrian Ayran.

 * **Special Thanks** to the person that gave me my first Job in IT and an early role model in my career: David Cornelius

+* **Special Thanks** to my current Team at VMware by Broadcom.
+We continue to keep the VMware Culture that I experienced when I joined VMware.
+Helping each other to be successful in our roles and helping and doing what is best for our customers.

 * **List of Bloggers** that I follow and have learned a lot by them “Giving Back”: Cody De Arkland, Luc Dekens, Kyle Ruddy, William Lam, Alan Renouf.